youwuyou/pde-on-gpu-wu/lecture5/README.md

 We use the similar scheme for benchmarking the 3 different `Pf_diffusion_2D_*` functions, but with the modification of the code that we:

-i). include the jl scripts in our benchmarking script ii). add one additional `T_eff_3 = []` array for the additional function
+i). include the jl scripts in our benchmarking script

+ii). add one additional `T_eff_3 = []` array for the additional function

-Also we need to modify the formula of the effective memory $A_\text{eff}$, since all three arrays `Pf`, `qDx`, `qDy` need to be updated each time.
+Also we modified the formula of the effective memory $A_\text{eff}$, since all three arrays `Pf`, `qDx`, `qDy` need to be updated each time.

+---

-Due to limited time before the deadline, the modifications that I still have to perform are not done.
+*Side-Note:* Due to limited time before the deadline, the modifications that I still have to perform are not done.
 Which are

 1). remove the existing benchmarking within the 3 methods as mentioned above

 2). plot the result